zsavajji/gmap-vue/README.md

 import Vue from 'vue'
 // Regular Webpack:
 import * as VueGoogleMaps from 'vue2-google-maps'
-//// If you encounter issues with UglifyJS and Nuxt.js, try the following instead:
+// For Nuxt.js:
-// import * as VueGoogleMaps from '~/node_modules/vue2-google-maps/src/main'
+// import * as VueGoogleMaps from 'vue2-google-maps/src/main'

 Vue.use(VueGoogleMaps, {
   load: {